sitedata/checklyhq.com/site/content/blog/from-beta-to-ga.md

 ![Crossing the River Styx" by Joachim Patinir](/blog/crossing.png)
 <small> "Crossing the River Styx" by Joachim Patinir (circa 1480-1524) - Museo Nacional del Prado.
 Licensed under Public Domain via Wikimedia Commons</small>

-Last week the "beta" tag officially came off of Checkly 🍾 yay for me!
-This is a write up on some of the things I bumped into in the period between [launching a private beta](https://hackernoon.com/things-i-learned-from-my-saas-projects-private-beta-period-cd69a11d9e58) and hammering down on all features and ripping the beta notice of the navbar.
+Last week the "beta" tag officially came off of Checkly 🍾🎉!
+I bumped into many things in the period between [launching a private beta](https://hackernoon.com/things-i-learned-from-my-saas-projects-private-beta-period-cd69a11d9e58) and hammering down on all features and ripping the beta notice of the nav.navbar.
+In this post, I tried to funnel a bunch of these learnings into a somewhat logical order, as they felled like hoops I had to jump through to get to the next hoop.

 > Note: Don't take any of this as gospel.
 Every situation is different.
 Stay critical.